 Global equities are expected to be supported by a positive macro backdrop as growth transitions back to trend.
 However, tightening monetary policy could cause some market volatility.
 Corporate earnings will continue to be supported by reopening as COVID-19 progresses to becoming more endemic while production increases as labour supply recovers.
-MyETF-DJIM25's constituents of big-cap stocks that provide exposure for investors into key sectors in both recovery/re-opening and structural growth.
+Given the prevailing external uncertainties, investors' focus are expected to position defensively with focus on companies that are resilient in earnings.
+Hence, for investors who may prefer a mixed bag of big and mid-cap stocks with competitive dividend payout, MyETF-MMID will provide such exposure.